vossiman/COVID-statistics-AT/README.md

-# A Jupyter Notbook to track COVID excess deaths in Hungary
+# A Jupyter Notbook to track COVID excess deaths

+Currently only works for Austria
+Hungary next up

 ## How to start hacking

 ### Prerequisites

-You'll need Python &gte; 3.7 (we are using `@dataclass` introduced in that version).
+You'll need Python &gt; 3.7 (we are using `@dataclass` introduced in that version).

 ### Now start hacking!